 Live Events shows the last 30 minutes, refreshing every few seconds.
 Aggregated per-bot counts by day and page surface in your dashboard and refresh daily.

-401 UnauthorizedX-API-Key: td_cf_... (no Bearer prefix)wrangler secret putnpx wrangler tailUser-Agent: GPTBot/1.0TRUSTDATA_ATTRIBUTION_ID is a real attribution ID UUID from Analytics → Properties → your property → Attribution IDsTRUSTDATA_INGEST_URL points to https://t.trustdata.tech/v1/logs/cloudflare_worker (no trailing slash)Live Events is real-time.
+401 UnauthorizedX-API-Key: td_cf_... (no Bearer prefix)User-Agent: GPTBot/1.0TRUSTDATA_ATTRIBUTION_ID is a real attribution ID UUID from Analytics → Properties → your property → Attribution IDsTRUSTDATA_INGEST_URL points to https://t.trustdata.tech/v1/logs/cloudflare_worker (no trailing slash)Live Events is real-time.
 The aggregated per-day / per-page bot dashboards refresh once a day (around 3:00 AM UTC), so those breakdowns lag by one run.
 If it's been longer than 24 hours, contact support.

-It shouldn't — the Worker uses ctx.waitUntil() to fire-and-forget the TrustData POST after returning the origin response.
-If you see added latency, check wrangler tail for an errored forward — transient ingest failures are swallowed, but a bad TRUSTDATA_INGEST_URL can cause DNS resolution delays.
+It shouldn't, because the Worker uses ctx.waitUntil() to fire-and-forget the TrustData POST after returning the origin response.
+If you see added latency, check the Worker's real-time Logs in the Cloudflare dashboard for an errored forward.
+Transient ingest failures are swallowed, but a bad TRUSTDATA_INGEST_URL can cause DNS resolution delays.

 Once deployed, the same Worker also hosts your WebMCP manifest at /.well-known/webmcp.json.
 AI agents read this file to discover which tools your site exposes (search, add-to-cart, booking, contact…) before loading any page.